Citizens as a life-saving resource

 Over the course of 2019, the Swedish PSAP service (SOS Alarm) alerted citizen responders to 1,230 suspected cardiac arrests within the Stockholm Region.
 In 47% of the cases, citizen responders arrived on the scene before the ambulance.
 Early intervention saves lives, and a number of victims were given better chances of survival as a result of early defibrillation.

 In 2020, Denmark became the first country in Europe to implement a common and nationwide system which goes by the name of TrygFonden Hjerteløber.
-Danish citizen responders can now provide help no matter where in the country they are and there are currently near 105,000 citizen responders nationwide.
+Danish citizen responders can now provide help no matter where in the country they are and there are currently over 111,000 citizen responders nationwide.
 A recently published study from Copenhagen reports that the percentage of cardiac arrest victims who were defibrillated prior to the arrival of an ambulance tripled when volunteers were alerted and were first on the scene – from 7% to 21%.

 What’s it like rescuing a life as a citizen responder?